Diorama: Unleashing Zero-shot Single-view 3D Indoor Scene Modeling: Method details

 \subsection{Architecture reconstruction}

-To obtain a planar reconstruction of the architecture, we apply a three step process: 1) segmenting out objects and inpainting to obtain empty rooms, 2) using depth estimation to obtain 3D points, and 3) clustering points by normals and plane fitting to obtain planar architecture surfaces.
+To obtain a planar reconstruction of the architecture, we apply a three-step process: 1) segmenting out objects and inpainting to obtain empty rooms, 2) using depth estimation to obtain 3D points, and 3) clustering points by normals and plane fitting to obtain planar architecture surfaces.

 \mypara{Segmentation and inpainting to obtain empty room.} We begin by obtaining object masks that are used to inpaint the images, leaving us with unfurnished scenes.
 For SSDB, we use dichotomous segmentation methods such as BiRefNet~\cite{zheng2024birefnet} and MVANet~\cite{yu2024multi}.
 To maximize the recall of predicted masks, we apply each method separately twice by filling the mask predicted in the first iteration with white color then re-running the models on such images and merging the masks from both iterations.